sprusr/spotifly/README.md

 This was made as a quick hack, but definitely has potential to be expanded into a more usable bit of software.
 If you'd like to add features or fix bugs, please do submit a pull request!

 I'm specifically interested in adding support for mobile devices as the controller (walk around with a phone instead of a laptop).
 This was the original plan with the WebBluetooth API, but browsers don't yet support the features required for this.
 You could maybe use [Cordova](https://cordova.apache.org/) or similar for this purpose.

+## License

+Code licensed under [MIT license](https://choosealicense.com/licenses/mit/), meaning you can do pretty much whatever you want with it!
 Happy hacking!